Day 2 - Arriving at Le Puy en Velay France

 more.

-At dusk we returned to the cathedral to
+At dusk, we returned to the cathedral to

 September this year.
 Coloured lights were projected onto the face of